redis/redis-doc/docs/data-types/lists.md

 Lists supports several blocking commands.
 For example:

 * [BLPOP](/commands/blpush) removes and returns an element from the head of a list.
 If the list is empty, the command blocks until an element becomes available or until the specified timeout is reached.
 * [BLMOVE](/commands/blmove) atomically moves an elements from a source list to a target list.
-If the source list is empty, the the command will block until a elements becomes available.
+If the source list is empty, the command will block until a new element becomes available.

 See the [complete series of list commands](https://redis.io/commands/?group=list).